enso-org/enso/docs/distribution/nightly.md

 will be `1.2.3-SNAPSHOT.2021-02-01.1` etc.

-Only the 3 most recent nightly builds are kept in the repository, any older builds are removed from releases.
+Only the 3 most recent nightly builds are kept in the repository, any older builds are removed from the releases page and their corresponding tags are also removed.

 ## Release Notes